-It was late afternoon by the time I made it from Heathrow to Tooting since I ended up taking the Tube across the city.
+It was late afternoon by the time I made it from Heathrow to Tooting, since I ended up taking the Tube across the city.
 The weather was gloomy and somewhat rainy as expected, and Nancy and I were feeling a bit lazy.My only goal for the day was to take a quick look at Primark, London’s best inexpensive department store, before meeting my friend Mo for dinner.
+After that, I planned to spend the rest of my time there exploring local London sites, far off the tourist track.

 Funnily enough, time flew by during our little shopping excursion, and we found ourselves rushing to meet Mo for dinner.
 Luckily we are all Arabs, so we all arrived late (albeit together!) in true stereotypical fashion.